Installation#

 cd torchfx

-For more information on the development workflow, see Developer Documentation.
+This installs all dependency groups and registers the project’s pre-commit hooks.
+For more on the development workflow, see Developer Documentation.

 Verification#

-After installation, verify that TorchFX is correctly installed and can import all core components.
+After installation, confirm that TorchFX is correctly installed and that the native extension loaded.

 import torchfx